vrivest/snooz-package-VR/README.md

 > Note that the settings page you see when double-clicking on the SignalGenerator module is the exact same interface as the second and third steps of the **Signal Generator** step-by-step tool.
 In fact, it is the exact same code.
 You can reuse any **Settings** page as a step for a tool.
 This saves a lot of development time as you only need to do it once, and you can then use the interface in any step-by-step tool that uses that module.
 We'll go into more detail on how to do that in a later section.

 Once the process is configured to your liking, save and run it to see the results.
 You will find that as you create new modules, you will be creating a lot of different processes to test your modules.
-It's not necessary to create a step-by-step interface for these processes, just save the **JSON** file of the process, and you can reuse it whenever you need.
+It's not necessary to create a step-by-step interface for these processes, just save the **JSON** file of the process, and you can reuse it whenever you need to.

 <a id="modules"></a>
 ## Modules